 In honor of recent Yankee first-base coach, now bench coach, we’ll report that Tony Pena was hired to manage the K.C.
 Royals on May 15, 2002.
 Also on May 15, two pitchers with Pinstripes on their resumes had big days with their bats two years apart.
 Rick Rhoden doubled and homered in a nine-run Pittsburgh third inning in their 12-9 win over the Reds in 1982.
 And Tim Lollar collected all four San Diego rbi’s when they fell 6-4 to the Braves on May 15, 1984.
 They were done in by light-hitting hurler Joaquin Andujar‘s grand slam.
 And in one last feat by a future Yankee player on May 15, Wee Willie Keeler drove the ball past startled Phillies left fielder Ed Delahanty for an inside-the-park grand slam in Brooklyn’s 8-5 win on May 15, 1899.

 Lefty-hitting catcher Bill Drescher (1968) was the only Yankee player to have died on May 15 until recently.
 Drescher played only for New York, collecting 16 rbi’s with no home runs in 57 games in 1944 through 1946.
 He managed 37 hits in 139 at bats.
 Lefthander Bill Wight joined Drescher in 2007.
 He debuted by going 3-2 in 15 games (five starts) with the 1946-1947 team.
 He pitched a long time though, finishing with a 77-99 record and eight saves in 1958 after throwing multiple seasons with the White Sox, Red Sox, Tigers, Indians, and Orioles.
+The most unique thing about lefthander Bob Kuzava‘s (2017) 1951-1954 stint in pinstripes is that he recorded all 13 of his career saves during those years.
+Pitching four years with New York, two years each for the Indians, Senators, White Sox, and Orioles, and one each with the Phillies, Pirates, and Cardinals between 1946 and 1957, Bob won 49 and lost 44.
+He started 99 of 213 games.

 We’ll list infielder Patsy Tebeau (1918) first among three noteworthy nonYankee players to have died this day.
 Tebeau hit most of his 27 home runs with 735 rbi’s from 1887 through 1900 with Cleveland.
 Lefty-hitting outfielder Goose Goslin (1971) was a thorn in the Yankees’ side from 1921-1938, when he blasted 248 long balls and knocked in 1,609 runs with the Senators, the Tigers, and the Browns.
 And switch-hitting catcher Johnny Gooch (1975) hit most of his seven long balls good for 293 runs driven in from 1921-1930 and in 1933 with the Pirates.